Watch Memphis in ActionBook a demo

-SQL was created in 1974 and has become a very useful and popular tool for programmers who develop applications for various businesses.
+Structured Query Language (SQL) was created in 1974 and has become a very useful and popular tool for programmers who develop applications for various businesses.
 Even though this is a fairly simple programming language, it provides a lot of significant advantages, which makes it an important and necessary tool for data scientists.
 It is a query-based programming language used to work with structured databases.
 It is known as a relational database management system (RDBMS).

-However, over the past decades, technology has changed a lot, the amount of data is constantly growing, and traditional SQL can no longer provide all the necessary data processing functions.
+However, over the past decades, technology has changed a lot, the amount of data is constantly growing, and traditional SQL (data manipulation language) can no longer provide all the necessary data processing functions.

-In this article, we will explain what streaming SQL is, how it differs from traditional one, and what are the advantages of using it.
-You will also learn how to write simple queries using streaming SQL and what is the future of SQL.
+In this article, we will explain what instantaneous data processing language is, how it differs from traditional data manipulation language, and what are the advantages of using it.
+You will also learn how to write simple queries using instantaneous data processing language and what its future holds.